ohata-toast/CDN/en/console-guide.md

 | All File Types | Requests per 5 minutes: 1 time |

 > **[Caution] Failed Cache Purge after [ServiceID].toastcdn.net is created**
 > Cache purge request may fail within about an hour after CDN service is created.
 If failure continues afterwards, contact Customer Center.

 ## Managing Certificates
-To use secure tranfer (HTTPS) via your own domain, certificate of your own domain must be deployed to CDN server.
+To use secure transfer (HTTPS) via your own domain, certificate of your own domain must be deployed to CDN server.
 Without a certificate, secured communication (HTTPS) is unavailable between client (browser) and CDN edge server, causing error of certificate.
 Certificate management of NHN Cloud CDN provides the following features:

 - Issue single domain-type certificates
 - Deploy certificates to CDN servers at global points (except China and Russia)
 - Auto-renew certificates before expired

 ### Issue New Certificates
 Certificates can be issued from the **Certificate Management** tab.
 ![Getting New CDN Certificates](https://static.toastoven.net/prod_cdn/v2/console-certificate-create_202105.png)

 1. Go to **Certificate Management** and click **Issue New Certificates**.
 2. Enter domain of certificate to get, in the format of full domain address(FQDN, fully qualified domain name).
 3. Check the guide to issue certificates and click **OK**.
 4. When a new certificate is requested, certificate domain shows on the **Certificate Management** tab.
 When the certificate status is changed to **Validate Domain**, domain can be validated.

 > **[Caution] Checkpoints before Getting a Certificate**
-> 1. Purchase a domain first, if not owned, becuase certificates can be issued to owned domains only.
+> 1. Purchase a domain first, if not owned, because certificates can be issued to owned domains only.
 > 2. Certificates issued from other certificate authorities are not allowed.
 > 3. Only single-domain certificates can be issued.
 Wildcard or multi-domain certificates are not supported.
 > 4. Each project allows no more than 5 certificates.
 If you need more than that, contact NHN Cloud Customer Center.
-> 5. After certificate issuance is requested, the Validate Domain phase may be activated in a dozon of minutes (up to 2 hours).
+> 5. After certificate issuance is requested, the Validate Domain phase may be activated in several tens of minutes (up to 2 hours).
 If your certificate changes status to Validate Domain, email shall be sent to NHN Cloud project members.
 If email is not sent due to system error, check status on console.

 ### Validate Domain
-You're ready to validate domain, after a new certificate is requeted, when certificate status is changed to 'Validate Domain'.
+You're ready to validate domain, after a new certificate is requested, when certificate status is changed to 'Validate Domain'.
 You may select a domain on console or refer to domain validation guide via email sent to project members.

 ![Validating CDN Domain](https://static.toastoven.net/prod_cdn/v2/console-certificate-domain-validation_202105.png)

 Domain validation is required to see if the requester for certificate is the actual owner of its domain.
 Without this process, certificate cannot be issued.
 As part of a domain validation method to check domain owner, domain control role must be validated.
 Domain validation can be carried out by **Adding DNS TXT Recors** or **Adding HTTP Pages**, and you can **Choose Either of the Two Methods**.

 ![Validating CDN Domain](https://static.toastoven.net/prod_cdn/v2/console-certificate-domain-validation2_202105.png)

 #### Adding DNS TXT Records
 Check DNS control role of domain to validate domain.

 1. Add TXT record on the DNS management page of domain's DNS service provider.
    Each DNS service provider may provide different configuration method.
 Consult your service provider regarding DNS setting.
   - Record Type: **TXT**
   - TTL: **60**.
 If 60 is unavailable, set the smallest possible number.
   - Record Name: **_acme-challenge.[Certificate Domain Requested of Issuance].** Fill in the **Record Name** of console or email guide as sent.
   - Record Value: **Random Character String** (fill in the **Record Value** of console or email guide as sent.)

 2. See if TXT record, added for nslookup command, is well queried.
 It may take some time to query depending on the DNS transfer time.
     `nslookup -type=TXT _acme-challenge.[Certificate Domain Requested of Issuance].`

 Following page shows a setting example for NHN Cloud DNS+.
 Each DNS provider may provide different configuration method.
 ![Validating CDN Domain](https://static.toastoven.net/prod_cdn/v2/console-certificate-domain-validation-dns_202105.png)

 #### Adding HTTP Pages
 Add an HTTP page to a web server connected with domain to validate the domain.

 1. Add an HTTP page to the path of **http://[Certificate Domain Requested of Issuance]/.well-known/acme-challenge/[random character string]** on the web server.
 2. Set **Page Content (Token)** of console or email guide as sent for the main body of the HTTP page.
 3. On a web browser, access the URL of **http://[Certificate Domain Requested of Issuance]/.well-known/acme-challenge/[random character string]**, and see if **Page Content (Token)** shows on the page.

 > **[Caution] Cautions for Domain Validation**
 > 1. Domain must be validated **within 5 days** since when a certificate is requested of issuance. **Otherwise, getting a certificate shall be automatically revoked**.
 > 2. When domain is successfully validated, certificate is to be issued and deployed within hours.
 Unless it proceeds more than a day, check if domain has been properly validated.
 If it still does not proceed, contact NHN Cloud Customer Center.
 > 3. Adding HTTP Pages is available only when the HTTP server runs on 80 ports.
 If port change is unavailable, please take another option of Adding DNS TXT Records.

 ### Issue and Deploy Certificates
 Once domain is validated, a certificate shall be issued and deployed within hours.
 Certificate status on console shows the phase of **Issue and Deploy Certificates**, and notification mail is sent to project members.
 This phase requires no specific tasks.

 >  **[Note] Time Required to Issue and Deploy Certificates**
 > It may take up to 9 hours to issue and deploy a certificate.

 ### Integrate with CDN Service
 A certificate must be integrated with CDN service to be enabled.
 If this task is undone or not maintained, issued certificate may expire.

 1. **CNAME Record Setting**: Add the following CNAME record to DNS management of DNS service provider of certificate domain.
     - Record Type:  **CNAME**
     - TTL: Random.
 Small count is recommended if frequent changes are expected.
 When there is change in the record, it may be cached during TTL at the cache DNS server.
     - Record Name:  **[Certificate Domain].** (Example: test.alias.com.com.)
     - Record Value:  **[CDN Service Domain to be Integrated]** (Example: xxxxxxxx.toastcdn.net) Following page shows a setting example for NHN Cloud DNS+.
 Each DNS provider may provide different configuration method.
 ![Integrating CDN Services-Assign CNAME](https://static.toastoven.net/prod_cdn/v2/console-certificate-service-cname_202105.png)

 2. **Domain Alias Setting**: Add domain alias setting for the CDN to use certificate.
     -  Select CDN to be integrated from **CDN Service** and click **Modify**.
 Add certificate domain to domain alias and click **OK**.
 ![Integrating CDN-Domain Alias](https://static.toastoven.net/prod_cdn/v2/console-certificate-service-alias2_202105.png)

 >  **[Caution] Caution for Certificate Expiration**
 > Certificates provided by NHN Cloud CDN are automatically renewed before expired.
 > For auto-renewal, user's certificate must be integrated with CDN service.
 > Otherwise, certificates may not be renewed during specific period and get expired.
 > A certificate shall be renewed within **5 days** after a renewal start day as indicated on the list of **Certificate Management**.
 > To prevent certificates from expired, maintain the following settings at all times:
 >
 > 1. Assign domain of a certificate to the domain address of CDN service which is to be integrated with CNAME record.
 > 2. Set certificate domain for domain alias of CDN service to be integrated with.
 > 3. When a CDN service integrated with certificate is suspended, the certificate cannot be renewed.
 Resume before a renewal start day or integrate it to another running CDN service.
 > 4. When a CDN service integrated with certificate is deleted, the certificate cannot be renewed: integrate it to another running CDN service before deleting.

 When certificate is fully integration with CDN, the certificate status shows 'Activated'.
 ![Activated Status of Certificate](https://static.toastoven.net/prod_cdn/v2/console-certificate-active_202105.png)

 ## Statistics

 Check statistics on the network transfer volume, HTTP status code, most downloaded content, and more.
 Statistical data within 7 days are recommended only as reference, since they may not be precise: precise data are available after 7 days.

 1. Click **Statistics** from **Content Delivery > CDN**.
 ![cdn_08_201812](https://static.toastoven.net/prod_cdn/cdn_08_202105.png)
 2. Select a CDN service to check statistics.
 3. Enter search period.
 4. Data cycle within a search period is automatically selected depending on the period.
 5. Click **Search**.